kasper-a/kasper-a.github.io/_pages/research.md

 <h4 style="margin-bottom: 20px; margin-top: 25px;">Work in progress</h4>

-**Susan Strange meets the everyday: the mundane sources of structural power** <br> *Revise and resubmit, Review of International Studies*
+**Susan Strange meets the everyday: the mundane sources of structural power** <br> *Revised and resubmitted, Review of International Studies*

 **Destabilizing perceptions of inequality: how economic polarization influenced the demise of the gold standard** <br> *Working paper*